Frequency (statistics): Types

 The values of $f_i$ for all events $i$ can be plotted to produce a frequency distribution.

 In the case when $n_i = 0$ for certain $i$, pseudocounts can be added.

 Depicting frequency distributions

-A frequency distribution shows us a summarized grouping of data divided into mutually exclusive classes and the number of occurrences in a class.
+A frequency distribution shows a summarized grouping of data divided into mutually exclusive classes and the number of occurrences in a class.
 It is a way of showing unorganized data notably to show results of an election, income of people for a certain region, sales of a product within a certain period, student loan amounts of graduates, etc. Some of the graphs that can be used with frequency distributions are histograms, line charts, bar charts and pie charts.
 Frequency distributions are used for both qualitative and quantitative data.